lancepokaiwang/GitHub-Recommender-System/README.md

-# Recommendation System for GitHub Newcomer
+# Issue and Project Recommendation System for a GitHub Newcomer

 The project is a content-based filtering approach for suggesting tasks and projects to GitHub newcomers.